Russian - 5th Year in St. Petersburg

-Supported by the Melikian Center's endowment and by private donations, the Melikian Center Awards Program provides scholarships of up to $4,000 for superior applicants to study 2nd-year Uzbek in Tashkent.
+Supported by the Melikian Center's endowment and by private donations, the Melikian Center Awards Program provides scholarships of up to $4,000 for superior applicants to study Fifth-year Russian in CLI-St. Petersburg.

 ASU students, non-ASU students, teachers, and other non-students are eligible to apply for this funding.

 Apply by January 24, 2022

 THE BENJAMIN A. GILMAN INTERNATIONAL SCHOLARSHIP